mantrajsframework/mantrad/docs/17-component-commands.md

 ## Implicit method to define a command

-You can also define new commands withoud registering the *hook*.
+You can also define new commands without registering the *hook*.

-You do so indicating the commands in a file named as "commands.yourcomponentname.js" inside /controllers folder of your component.
+You do so indicating the commands in a file named as "commands.yourcomponentname.js" inside "/controllers" folder of your component.

 In that module, Mantra expects to find these properties to define new commands: